gcp-development/web-application/README.md

 For this small example the [React version 18](https://reactjs.org/versions) is used because, in [concurrent mode](https://reactjs.org/blog/2022/03/29/react-v18.html#what-is-concurrent-react), React can work on several state updates concurrently.

-Were also, implemented two "must have features" in every modern user interface(UI).
+Also,were implemented two "must have features" in every modern user interface(UI).
 [TanStack Query](https://tanstack.com/query/latest) providing asynchronous state management, server-state utilities and data fetching and [React Router](https://reactrouter.com/en/main), which allow our app to update the URL from a link click without making another request for another document from the server.